HariMummidi/SASPyAdminModule/README.md

 Will be planning to add few more functions.

-Note: Groups are tested for Custome groups only.
+Note: Groups are tested for Custom groups only.